NBA Rumors: Marcus Smart Could Join Jeremy Lin In Nets’ Backcourt Next Season, Reports ‘HoopsHype’

-Marcus Smart, who proclaimed himself as the heart of the Boston Celtics, is set to become a restricted free agent in the upcoming offseason.
-According to Jackie MacMullan of ESPN, the Celtics have already discussed an extension with Smart, but the latter is reportedly demanding a huge payday.
+Marcus Smart, who previously proclaimed himself as the heart of the Boston Celtics, is set to become a restricted free agent in the upcoming offseason.
+According to Jackie MacMullan of ESPN, the Celtics have already discussed an extension with Smart, but he is reportedly demanding a huge payday.
 The 24-year-old point guard has a strong belief that he is worth more than $12-14 million per year, making it unlikely for the Celtics to bring him back this summer.

 “To be honest, I’m worth more than 12-14 million,” Smart said.
 “Just for the things I do on the court that don’t show up on the stat sheet.
 You don’t find guys like that.
 I always leave everything on the court, every game.
 Tell me how many other players can say that.”

-According to Frank Urbina of HoopsHype, the Brooklyn Nets could try to steal Marcus Smart from the Celtics in the upcoming free agency.
-The Nets are known as a team who makes “big-time offers to good-but-not-great restricted free agents” in the past offseasons, including Allen Crabbe and Tyler Johnson in 2016, and Otto Porter Jr. in 2017.
+According to Frank Urbina of HoopsHype, the Brooklyn Nets could try to steal Marcus Smart from the Celtics in the upcoming free agency period.
+The Nets are known as a team who make “big-time offers to good-but-not-great restricted free agents” in the past offseasons, including Allen Crabbe and Tyler Johnson in 2016, and Otto Porter, Jr. in 2017.
 It won’t be a surprise if they do the same on Smart this summer.

 As Urbina noted, the Nets could offer a four-year deal that could pay Smart $15 million annually.
 Brooklyn’s offer sheet could put the Celtics in a huge dilemma.
-If they won’t match the offer, Boston could lose one of the players who has done a big role in their recent achievements in the playoffs.
+If they won’t match the offer, Boston could lose one of the players who had a big role in their recent achievements in the playoffs.
 If they decide to bring him back, it will have a huge effect on their salary cap flexibility moving forward.

 Celtics guard Marcus Smart says he's worth more than $14 million after his Game 7 performance. ???? https://t.co/AGFbHtfrbf pic.twitter.com/hdLGwbl2XA